wp-plugins/hotspots/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Added None to hide roles option for non logged in users or visitors who do not have a role

 = 3.1.0 =
 * Added scheduled start and end dates functionality for saving mouse clicks and touch screen taps
 * Small td left border added on the heat map data table for rows of the same width data